How much does my age affect my car insurance rates?

 Insurance companies must follow state laws, but within those laws they price coverage based on their own underwriting rules and guidelines.
 One insurance company may look at your driving record for five years, another only for three.
 The surcharge for a speeding ticket may raise your insurance by 10 percent with one carrier but only 5 percent with another.

-If you are unsure of what coverages you need, talk to an agent, or use our insurance coverage calculator, and determine what is right for your situation.
-Then shop around.
-Make sure you are comparing apples to apples – the same coverages with each insurer -- and check the reliability and financial stability of the insurance carrier.
+You should shop around and get quotes from several carriers.
+Make sure you are comparing apples to apples -- the same coverages with each insurer -- and check the reliability and financial stability of the insurance carrier.

 Finally, make an informed decision about who you want to be insured with for the best price and protection.
 Don’t let a small savings drive you away from an insurance company you know and trust.